chuanglun/EBlink/README.md

 Upcomming 2.9 release:
  - Add: "-F cmp=myimage.elf" command to compare the content of file against MCU for e.g. automated testing.
- - Fix: On verbose level > 4 give warning that which environment variables are used.
+ - Fix: On verbose level > 4 give warning if and which environment variables are used for tracing.

 Changes (22-8-2020) Release 2.8